Finland

 National position

-In October 2022, Finland for the first time voted against an annual UN General Assembly resolution that welcomes the adoption of the TPNW and calls upon all states to sign, ratify, or accede to it “at the earliest possible date”.
-From 2018 to 2021, it abstained from voting on the resolution.
+In 2022, after applying for membership of the North Atlantic Treaty Organisation (NATO), Finland for the first time voted against an annual UN General Assembly resolution that welcomes the adoption of the TPNW and calls upon all states to sign, ratify, or accede to it “at the earliest possible date”.

 Meetings of states parties